eyb12/NLP-finetune-LLMs/README.md

 Using these methods do have the potential to reduce performance in the final model, but typically this reduction is negligible or in some cases using these methods actually improve performance.

 ## Dataset Preprocessing
-Create train/test set from Alpaca data:
+Create train/test set from Alpaca data (as it does not originally have a test split, which we need for evaluations):

 `python split_dataset.py`

 This will create a folder `./alpaca_data` which stores the train and test split that is created.

-## 3. Fine-Tuning Pre-trained LLMs
+## Fine-Tuning Pre-trained LLMs

 Run `python finetuning_scripts/finetune_<MODEL-NAME>.py` to perform finetuning of the LLMs.